-The fair value of cash and cash equivalents of \$23.1 million and \$27.6 million as of December 31, 2023, and December 31, 2022, respectively, is derived using Level 1 inputs.
-The cash equivalents are comprised of short-term bank deposits, money market funds, and U.S. Government debt securities with original maturities of three months or less, and the carrying value is a reasonable estimate of fair value.
+The fair value of cash and cash equivalents of \$20.1 million and \$23.1 million as of December 31, 2024, and December 31, 2023, respectively, is derived using Level 1 inputs.
+The cash equivalents are comprised of short-term bank deposits, money market funds, and U.S. Government debt securities with original maturities of three months or less, for which the Company believes that the carrying value is a reasonable estimate of fair value.